raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 --- /collapse ---

 We did not code the rotor slip ring settings.
-This setting allows the letters on each of the rotors to be shifted round (A to B, A to C, A to D, etc...).
+This setting allows the letters on each of the rotors to be shifted round (A to B, A to C, A to D, and so on).
 To deal with the rotor ring setting, we would need to modify and run the `find_rotor_start()` function repeatedly for every rotor slip ring setting.

 **How much longer will it take to run the program if we code for a search over all possible slip ring settings as well?**